Spring Garden Revival

 Property Line Compliance, Setback Requirements & Utility Protection for Lawn Edging in Braintree

-Lawn edging in Braintree must comply with zoning setbacks, typically 3-10 feet from property lines, though local ordinances should always be verified.
-Respecting easements and right-of-way restrictions is crucial.
-Before any digging, contact Dig Safe 811 at least 48 hours in advance (72 hours recommended) to mark underground utilities; hand-digging is required near irrigation, lighting, gas, or electric lines.
-Personal protective equipment (PPE) such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves is mandatory.
-Equipment must be well-maintained to ensure safety.
-Maintain clear sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants, signage, or emergency access.
-For municipal work, a minimum 1M liability insurance and bonding may be required.
+Before starting any edging, verify zoning setbacks—typically 3-10 feet from property lines, but always confirm with local ordinances.
+Respect all easements and right-of-way restrictions.
+Contact Dig Safe 811 at least 48 hours (preferably 72 hours) before digging to mark underground utilities, and use hand tools near irrigation, lighting, gas, or electric lines.
+Personal protective equipment (PPE) such as safety glasses, hearing protection, steel-toe boots, and cut-resistant gloves is required.
+Maintain sight distance triangles of 30-50 feet at intersections and driveways, and avoid blocking hydrants, signs, or emergency access.
+For permit and inspection questions:

 Braintree Building Division